Ala-Na/dslr/README.md

 At the end of the program, median or mode of hyperparameters values helpful to reach best accuracy are displayed.

 ## Logistic regression details
+A lot of available options make more sense for neural networks than linear regression.
+They can still help reaching faster optimal parameters, reduce overfitting, ...
+But their implementation was mainly to understand their logic.
 ### Available optimizations
-- RMSprop
+- RMSprop (more neural network oriented)
-- Momentum
+- Momentum (more neural network oriented)
-- Adam
+- Adam (more neural network oriented)
 - Learning rate decay
 - Mini-batch or stochastic gradient descent

 ### Available regularizations
-- L2 regularization
+- L2 regularization (ridge linear regression)
 - Early stopping

 ## Available weights initializations